Jalmeida1994/GatherChain-AdminCommands/README.md

 ```
 It'll probably give a timeout error.
 Launching the blockchain can take some time.
 If you want you can ssh into the vm and run the command to initialize the blockchain yourself.

-4. You're ready to give the [Desktop App](https://github.com/Jalmeida1994/GatherChain-DesktopClient) to your students!
+4. You're ready to start configuring the [Desktop App](https://github.com/Jalmeida1994/GatherChain-DesktopClient) for your students.

 ### Delete the Blockchain Network
 ```